- Assessment of Suitable Landfill Site Using Geospatial Techniques: A Case Study of Raipur Urban Region, Chhattisgarh, India.

-- To encourage children to visualize the future of the nation and help building a generation of sensitive, responsible citizens.
+- To encourage children to visualize the future of the nation and help building a generation of sensitive and responsible citizens.

 - To stimulate scientific temperament and learning the scientific methodology for observation, collection of data, experiment analysis and then arriving at conclusion.

 - The focal themes of Children Science Congress are varied and are of national significance.

 - Are based on exploration of everyday life situation

 - Involve field based data collection